twpayne/chezmoi/assets/chezmoi.io/docs/reference/templates/functions/onepasswordDetailsFields.md

 !!! info

-    If you're using [1Password CLI 2.0](https://developer.1password.com/), then the structure of the data returned by the `onepasswordDetailsFields` template function will be different and you will need to update your templates.
+    If you're using [1Password CLI 2.0](https://developer.1password.com/), there are changes to be aware of.

     !!! warning

-    The structure of the data returned will not be finalized until 1Password CLI 2.0 is released.
+    The structure of the data returned by the `onepasswordDetailsFields` template function will be different and you will need to update your templates.
+The structure has not yet been finalized.

+    !!! warning

+    Neither *vault-uuid* nor *account-name* may be empty strings if specified.
+    Older versions of 1Password CLI would ignore empty strings for arguments.

+    !!! warning

+    Unless using biometric authentication, or when using without prompting, it is recommended that instead of *account-name*, the UUID of the account is used.
+This can be shown with `op account list`.